aserckumecka/CCE/README.md

 Requirements to test CCE:

 * AWS account and IAM credentials
 * User with permissions policies: AmazonDynamoDBFullAccess, AWSLambdaFullAccess, AmazonS3FullAccess.
 * S3 bucket (to store deployed lambdas)
 * AWS-CLI (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 * Maven (https://maven.apache.org/install.html)
 * Java 11 (used, newer options 17 or 21 need to be tested -- both versions are supported by AWS Lambda)

-After the requirements have been installed, confirm if your credentials (aws_access_key_id and aws_access_key_id) are placed in ~/.aws/credentials file (Ubuntu path example).
+After the requirements have been installed, in a terminal, set your credentials (aws_access_key_id and aws_access_key_id) using "aws configure".
+Confirm they are placed in ~/.aws/credentials file (Ubuntu path example).

+After downloading the code, you need to change some parameters at:
+* ../CCE/CCE_code/engine/src/main/java/cce/ruleupload/Bins_DeployCode.java, change "cce-bucket" with the bucket name you created to store the deployed lambdas.
+Also, change the bucket name at:
+* ../CCE/CCE_code/statefull-lambda-archetype/target/classes/archetype-resources/pom.xml
+* ../CCE/CCE_code/statefull-lambda-archetype/src/main/resources/archetype-resources/pom.xml
+* ../CCE/CCE_code/stateless-lambda-archetype/target/classes/archetype-resources/pom.xml
+* ../CCE/CCE_code/stateless-lambda-archetype/src/main/resources/archetype-resources/pom.xml

+Set your AWS account ID at:
+* ../CCE/CCE_code/statefull-lambda-archetype/target/classes/archetype-resources/template.yaml
+* ../CCE/CCE_code/statefull-lambda-archetype/src/main/resources/archetype-resources/template.yaml
+* ../CCE/CCE_code/stateless-lambda-archetype/target/classes/archetype-resources/template.yaml
+* ../CCE/CCE_code/stateless-lambda-archetype/src/main/resources/archetype-resources/template.yaml

-After downloading the code, you need to access the folder <path_to_CCE_project>/CCE_code/statefull-lambda-archetype and type mvn clean install.
+access the folder <path_to_CCE_project>/CCE_code/statefull-lambda-archetype and type mvn clean install.
 Do the same for stateless-lambda-archetype.
 It will delete an old version (if exists) and compile and test the code.

 The CCE code is found at "engine" folder, where you can compile the project (/CCE.java is the main class).